3. Spanning Tree

 Learning (a listening port goes

-through this state before entering
+through this state before

-the forwarding state)
+the forwarding

 Receives and